Extreme Rules (2014): Preliminary matches

-The actual pay-per-view opened with a Triple threat elimination match between Cesaro, Jack Swagger and Rob Van Dam.
+The actual pay-per-view opened with a Triple threat elimination match between Cesaro, Jack Swagger, and Rob Van Dam.
 Van Dam pinned Swagger after a Five Star Frog Splash to eliminate Swagger.
 In the climax, Van Dam performed a Van Daminator into a trash can on Cesaro and attempted a Five Star Frog Splash but Cesaro avoided, causing Van Dam to crash into the trash can.
 Cesaro performed a Neutralizer onto the trash can on Van Dam to win the match.

 After that, Alexander Rusev took on R-Truth and Xavier Woods in a 2-on-1 Handicap match.
 Before the match, Rusev attacked Woods, thus taking Woods out of the match.
 Rusev forced R-Truth to submit to the Accolade to win the match.

 In the next match, Big E defended his WWE Intercontinental Championship against Bad News Barrett.
 The match ended when Barrett performed a Bull Hammer on Big E to win the title.

-In the fourth match, The Shield faced Evolution.
-During the match, Triple H Pedigreed Reigns and Batista pinned Reigns for a near-fall.
-Orton RKO'd Reigns but Rollins broke up a pinfall by Batista at a two count.
+In the fourth match, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) faced Evolution (Batista, Triple H, and Randy Orton).
+During the match, Triple H performed a Pedigree on Reigns and Batista attempted to pin him for a near-fall.
+Orton performed an RKO on but Rollins broke up a pinfall by Batista at a two count.
 Ambrose ran across the announce tables and leapt onto Triple H and Orton.
 Triple H, Orton, Ambrose and Rollins fought into the arena stands, where Triple H and Orton caused Ambrose to fall down a set of stairs.
 Triple H and Orton attacked Ambrose until Rollins dove off a balcony onto Triple H and Orton.
 The ending saw Batista perform a Spinebuster on Reigns and attempt a Batista Bomb on Reigns but Reigns countered and performed a Superman Punch on Batista.
 Reigns performed a Spear on Batista for the win.

-The fifth match was a Steel cage match between John Cena and Bray Wyatt.
+The fifth match was a Steel Cage match between John Cena and Bray Wyatt.
 During the match, Harper attacked Cena atop the cage, resulting in Harper falling into the cage.
 Cena performed a Super Attitude Adjustment on Wyatt but Harper broke up the pinfall.
 Rowan attacked Cena atop the cage but Cena pulled Rowan's beard, causing Rowan to collide with the cage.
 In the end, Cena performed a Diving Leg Drop Bulldog on Harper and attempted to escape through the door but the arena lights went off.
 When the arena lights turned on, a demonic child appeared, singing "He's Got the Whole World in His Hands".
 Wyatt performed Sister Abigail on Cena and escaped through the door to win the match.

 In the penultimate match, Paige defended her WWE Divas Championship against Tamina Snuka.
 In the end, Tamina attempted a Superkick but Paige countered and forced Tamina to submit to the PTO, retaining the title.